brodady/Cassette/README.md

 # Cassette

 A lightweight, self-contained GML script for creating smooth animations.
-Ease provides a rich collection of standard easing functions and a simple system for building complex, chainable transitions.
+Cassette provides a rich collection of standard easing functions and a simple system for building complex, chainable transitions.

 Animate anything from UI elements to character movements with just a few lines of code.